 Alaska Expeditions and Climbs

-Alaska is a land of superlatives and a visit to the 49th state of the US will reveal why it is often dubbed “The Last Frontier.”
-With over 380,000 square miles of public land, one of the highest tidal differences in the world (35 ft), and the highest mountain in North America, the state of Alaska is so big that you could fit Texas, California and Montana within its borders.
-Mountain Trip has been leading guided climbs in the vast Alaskan wilderness for over 40 years.
+Alaska is a land of superlatives and a visit to the 49th state of the U.S. will reveal why it is often dubbed “The Last Frontier.”
+With more than 380,000 square miles of public land, one of the highest tidal differences in the world (35 feet), and the highest mountain in North America, the state of Alaska is so big that you could fit Texas, California and Montana within its borders.
+Mountain Trip has been leading guided climbs in the vast Alaskan wilderness for more than 40 years.

 Mountain Trip has been guiding climbers in Denali National Park and Preserve since 1973.
-We are one of the original permitted concessionaires for leading guided mountaineering expeditions in the Park, and we have grown to lead more climbers up Denali than any other guide service.
+We were one of the original permitted concessionaires for leading guided mountaineering expeditions in the park, and we have grown to help more climbers ascend Denali than any other guide service.
 Mountain Trip has the experience to lead the highest quality climbs in this beautiful and challenging range.
 All of our Denali expeditions are led by Mountain Trip Alaska, LLC, an authorized concessionaire of Denali National Park and Preserve.